Sudanese Doctors Syndicate calls for international support

 In addition, the local drugs and medical supplies industry remains meagre.
 Shortages in lifesaving medicines includes insulin, Syntocinon (Oxytocin), a long list of first- and second-line antibiotics, in addition to intravenous fluids, plasma expanders and oxygen delivery systems.

-Drug prices soar
+Medicines prices soar

 The prices of the available medicines have increased by 150 per cent to 300 per cent on average due to inflation.
 As a result, Sudanese doctors have become unable to perform their duties of saving lives and of providing adequate care to their patient s, within the dwindling public fund allocated to the health sector and dilapidated hospitals.
 Our only option coupled by our professional duty was to escalate our protest, declare a strike as our demands for major healthcare changes have been repeatedly ignored over the years.